geraldaungst/exandria-campaign/Characters/NPCs/Archivist Vani.md

 ---
+tags:
+  - needs-work
+  - npc
+  - region/menagerie-coast
 home_city: Port Damali
-processed: no
 affiliations:
   - Cobalt Soul
-tags:
-  - region/menagerie-coast

-  - npc
 ---
 Halfling archivist in the [[Port Damali]] Cobalt Soul Archive.
 Helped the players learn about the [[01 The Prophecy|prophecy]] and the [[Lorestone of Eryndor]].